Quandela/HybridAIQuantum-Challenge/README.md

 ### Running Examples

-Use the `run` script to execute different solutions:
+Use the `run` script to execute different solutions (and `./run -h` to get a description of the models !):

 ```bash
 # Photonic interferometers as feature extractors